alestrunda/canicross/README.md

 # Canicross

-*Sample project made as part of post-interview process.
+*Sample project made as part of job post-interview process.
 The goal was to show programming habits, not to make flawless application.
 Hence I deliberately neglected some things like input fields validation, design...
-For interview purposes I used redux for managing app state, though it would make more sence for such small app to use context API.*
+For interview purposes I used redux for managing app state, though it would make more sense for such small app to use context API.*

 *The application was reviewed successfully and I got an offer.*